 Cruise from Split to Split with Spalato

-Departure from Split at 13:00h (late arrivals can join in Omiš) followed by lunch onboard and a swimming stop.
-Cruise to Omiš, a striking, coastal town surrounded by dramatic canyons and cliffs, where the river Cetina flows into the Adriatic Sea.
-Optional activities include climbing to the old fortress above the town, zipline or rafting on the Cetina river, a game of volleyball on the beach, or a simple stroll through the old town of Omiš, discovering the glorious history through the abundant historical monuments.
-In the afternoon, cruise to Pučišća on the northern side of Brač, a typical Mediterranean small town at the bottom of a deep bay, famous for the white stone of Brač, used for building the Liverpool Cathedral, the White House in Washington, and other famous buildings.
+Departure from Split at 13:00h, followed by lunch onboard and a swimming stop in a nice secluded bay en route.
+Afternoon arrival to Pučišća, situated on the northern side of Brač, a typical Mediterranean small town at the bottom of a deep bay, famous for the white stone of Brač, used for building the Liverpool Cathedral, the White House in Washington, and other famous buildings.
 There is a chance to visit a stone-masonry workshop, one of the few such workshops still operating in Europe.
 Enjoy the domestic food, wine, and famous olive oil.
-Overnight in the port of Pučišća.

 Early morning departure towards Vis island, which was “off-limits” to tourists for many years.
 Because of its unique geographical position, it was a strategic harbour for the Yugoslav navy and in this period of isolation Vis has retained a rather special charm reflecting the “‘Mediterranean as it once was” making it really interesting to see.
 Near Vis, there is a tiny Ravnik island, where the Green Cave is situated (entrance fee approx. EUR 10.-).
 It was named after the unusual greenish light that reflects in the sea from the hole on top of the cave.
 A short swim stop depending on the weather conditions, and then set sail further to the town of Vis for overnight.
 The town of Vis is on the northern side of the island and was developed near the remains of ancient Issa, the first urban centre in Croatia, formed by the Greeks in the 4th century B.C.
 Visit the remains of the Roman Baths, City museum, or take a walk enjoying the view of the beautiful Villae Rusticae situated along the coast.